HOME

 Photo by Felix Lim

-Eugene Lim is the author of the novels Fog & Car (Ellipsis Press, 2008; Coffee House Press 2025), The Strangers (Black Square Editions, 2013), Dear Cyborgs (FSG Originals, 2017), and Search History (Coffee House Press, 2021).
+Eugene Lim is the author of the novels Fog & Car (Ellipsis Press, 2008; Coffee House Press 2024), The Strangers (Black Square Editions, 2013; new edition forthcoming from Coffee House Press), Dear Cyborgs (FSG Originals, 2017), and Search History (Coffee House Press, 2021).
 His writings have appeared in The New Yorker, The Believer, The Baffler, Granta, DazedLittle Star, The Denver Quarterly, The Brooklyn Rail, Your Impossible Voice, Vestiges and elsewhere.
-He is the librarian at Hunter College High School and will be a visiting professor in the MFA program at Queens College, CUNY for the 2023-2024 school year.
-He runs Ellipsis Press and lives in Jackson Heights, NY, with Joanna and Felix.
+He has taught at Columbia University, Long Island University, and Queens College, and is the librarian at Hunter College High School.
+He is the publisher of Ellipsis Press and lives in Jackson Heights, NY, with Joanna and Felix.

 Here are some interviews.